-Sherman back to the Seahawks?
+Richard Sherman back to the Seahawks?
 He’d reportedly be open to it

 By that point, Sherman might be resigned to the kind of inexpensive one-year deal that would likely be all Seattle could offer — the Seahawks are officially listed as being $2.7 million over the salary cap by OvertheCap.com as of Wednesday morning.

-Sherman has made $8.8 million or more every season since 2014, which was the first season of his second contract with the Seahawks that at the time made him the highest-paid cornerback in NFL history.
+Sherman has made $8.8 million or more every season since 2014, which was the first year of his second contract with the Seahawks that at the time made him the highest-paid cornerback in NFL history.

-“The issue is money,’’ Pelissero said. “… he’s not going to play for pennies.’’
+“The issue is money,’’ Pelissero said. “… He’s not going to play for pennies.’’

 But the longer this goes on, Sherman may not have much of a choice.